A year ago I was recovering in a neurosurgical ward with strict orders to stay calm and relaxed, avoiding unnecessary stress at all costs.

 So what happens?

-Donald Trump gets elected as President of the USA on the very same day.
+Donald Trump gets elected as President of the USA on that very same day,

-I can laugh at it now and enjoy the irony of it all.
+I can laugh at it now and enjoy the irony of it all, but at the time it was not helpful to put it mildly.

 Laughter always helps and heals.